 The fact is, it gives you that “second pair of eyes,” like the Grammarly ads say.
 It cuts down on the time I spend correcting my mistakes, even if I do still need to give my work a comprehensive edit myself.

-Overall, Grammarly is easy to use.
-And it really does catch many of those obnoxious errors before you hit send or post.
-FIND IT HERE.
+Overall, Grammarly is easy to use, and it really does catch many of those obnoxious errors before you hit send or post.

-For tips on improving your writing, check out this article.
+- For tips on being a better writer, check out this article.

 Grammarly is a useful tool for writers of all skill levels.
 It's well worth a look.